sumitsaxena2716-sys/sumitsaxena2716-sys/README.md

 - 🔭 Building hands-on skills in **AWS Cloud, Cloud Security, and Python**
 - 🌱 Currently deepening knowledge in **IAM, EC2, S3, Flask, and Networking Fundamentals**
 - 🎯 Focused on **Cloud Security, SOC Operations, and Secure Application Development**
-- 💬 Ask me about **Python, Git/GitHub, MySQL, Flask, or AWS Fundamentals**
+- 💬 Ask me about **Python, SQL, DBMS, Git/GitHub, MySQL, Flask, or AWS Fundamentals**
 - 🧭 Career Path: **Cloud Security Engineer → Cloud Security Architect**
 - 🛠️ I learn best by building — every project below started as a lab or a "let me try this"